lianetoolkit/liane-toolkit/README.md

 This is mandatory so the app can perform Facebook's [`/reachestimate`](https://developers.facebook.com/docs/marketing-api/reference/ad-account/reachestimate/) requests. **This is a temporary fix until we figure out the proper way to authorize reach estimate requests on Facebook.**

+On your Facebook App dashboard you must add the app domain and URL on the Dashboard settings and OAuth setup.
+Default is `http://localhost:3000`.

 ### Start the app

 Make sure your **Redis** server is running and run your project.